Greased Lightning

 • National Fastpitch Coaches Association-Endorsed Hitting Coach

-• National Sports Performance Association Certified Speed & Agility Coach
+• National Sports Performance Association Certified Speed and Agility Coach

-• Volodalen® Level 1 Motor Preferences for Sports Professionals Specialist
+• Volodalen Levels 1 & 2 Motor Preferences for Sports Professionals Specialist

-• Motor Preferences Experts Level 1 Baseball-Softball Certification
+• Motor Preferences Experts Levels 1 & 2 Baseball/Softball training programs

 • National Association of Sports Medicine Corrective Exercise Specialist – in progress